gfarrell/gtf.io/content/musings/deus-ex-techna/index.md

 to praying to the Gods to take pity on us.
 Perhaps prayer was more honest, for at least it does not assume that we _will_ be saved.

+To be clear, none of this is to suggest that individual action is sufficient, or that technology does not play a part in the solutions to these crises.
 We are facing some enormous challenges as a species, but also as individual societies, and if we are to have any hope of overcoming them, ultimately we must take direct responsibility for the world we want to create.
-This will involve huge changes to our behaviours, and some of those changes will be uncomfortable, at least at first.
-Yet if we do not take ownership, and acknowledge that human problems require human solutions, then we are only fooling ourselves: the deus ex techna is not guaranteed, and technology cannot solve social problems, it can only obfuscate them and create new ones.
+While technology has a part to play, this will involve huge changes to our behaviours, and some of those changes will be uncomfortable, at least at first.
+Yet if we do not take ownership, and acknowledge that human problems require human solutions, then we are only fooling ourselves: the deus ex techna is not guaranteed and the Gods will not take pity on us.
+Technology alone cannot solve social problems, it can only obfuscate them and create new ones.

 {{< footnotes >}}